Nuclear Controls Engineering Graduate Development Programme

 What you’ll need

-Due to the nature of this work, we’re unable to employ anyone who doesn’t have the legal right to live and work in the UK.
-This role is subject to Full UK Security Clearance and if you have spent more than three months outside of the UK in the last five years (e.g. travelling, working, living), we might not be able to employ you.
+The nature of our work means we’re unable to employ anyone who doesn’t have the legal right to live and work in the UK, and if you’ve spent more than three months outside of the UK in the last five years (e.g. travelling, working, living), we might not be able to employ you.
+This role is subject to the full UK Security Check Clearance issued by the United Kingdom Security Vetting.

 What you’ll get

-- An organised trip to a dockyard to understand more about the submarines enterprise
+- An extensive training programme (including industrial visits to dockyards to understand more about the Submarines Enterprise)

 Who we are